 Residents in the CSA expressed concerns over access being maintained within the Saluda community, specifically access to the Lexington Medical Center, during construction.
 According to local planners there is bicycle and pedestrian activity in the community; access to and safety of these facilities would be maintained.
 The existing community roadway network would be maintained and permanent road closures or relocations are not expected within the Saluda community.

-As mentioned, both Reasonable Alternatives would affect the Saluda Riverwalk Extension of the Three Rivers Greenway, located along the northern side of the Saluda River between I-126 and I-26; impacts would be similar for both alternatives.
+As mentioned, the RPA and the Refined RPA would affect the Saluda Riverwalk Extension of the Three Rivers Greenway, located along the northern side of the Saluda River between I-126 and I-26; impacts would be similar for both Alternatives.
 The project would involve constructing a bridge over the trail; bridge pilings would not impact the trail.
 The long-term access and use of the trail would not be impacted by the project; however, construction would require the temporary closure of the trail for safety reasons.
 FHWA and SCDOT informed the City of Columbia, the local agency with jurisdiction over the Saluda Riverwalk Extension, of their intent to propose a de minimis finding for the temporary impact to the Saluda Riverwalk Extension.
-A copy of this letter detailing the basis for the de minimis finding and the City of Columbia's concurrence with this proposed finding is contained in Appendix B: Agency Correspondence.
+A copy of this letter detailing the basis for the de minimis finding and the City of Columbia's concurrence with this proposed finding is contained in Appendix P. In addition, a public notice regarding the finding of de minimis impact was published in The State newspaper.
+No comments were submitted.
 Refer to Chapter 3.11 for additional information.